Gamepad (Controller, Joystick)

 Relevant official examples: gamepad_input, gamepad_input_events.

-Bevy has support for gamepad input hardware: console controllers, joysticks, etc. Many different kinds of hardware should work, but if your device is not supported, you should file an issue with the gilrs project.
+Bevy has support for gamepad input hardware, using gilrs: console controllers, joysticks, etc. Many different kinds of hardware should work, but if your device is not supported, you should file an issue with the gilrs project.

 Gamepad IDs

 Bevy assigns a unique ID (Gamepad) to each connected gamepad.
-This lets you associate the device with a specific player and distinguish which one your inputs are coming from.
+For local multiplayer, this lets you associate each device with a specific player and distinguish which one your inputs are coming from.

 You can use the Gamepads resource to list the IDs of all the currently connected gamepad devices, or to check the status of a specific one.